gitibeyonde/openevse-ocpp/README.md

 Step 5

-Run occp.py in evdevice/ocpp folder.
+Run ocpp.py in evdevice/ocpp folder.
+./ocpp.py   #this will work with python 3
 This will start the process that listens to status changes form OpenEVSE and contacts OCPP server to pass on information if required.

 Step 6